openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/brachiumOfInferiorColliculus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Brachium of inferior colliculus' is a neuron projection bundle and central nervous system cell part cluster.
-It is part of the inferior colliculus and white matter.
+   :definition: Is a neuron projection bundle and central nervous system cell part cluster.
+Is part of the inferior colliculus and the white matter. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003025) ('is_a' and 'relationship')]
-   :description: The Brachium of inferior colliculus (or inferior brachium) carries auditory afferent fibers from the inferior colliculus of the mesencephalon to the medial geniculate nucleus.
-[WP,unvetted].
+   :description: The Brachium of inferior colliculus (or inferior brachium) carries auditory afferent fibers from the inferior colliculus of the mesencephalon to the medial geniculate nucleus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003025)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101409
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003025#brachium-of-inferior-colliculus-1
    :name: brachium of inferior colliculus